100 sports records and the stories behind them

 2016: Ichiro’s 4,257 hits

 In 2016, Ichiro Suzuki reached 4,257 hits between his pro careers in Japan and MLB.
-That is enough to top Pete Rose’s career total in the majors and had some arguing that Ichiro’s achievement was equally or even more impressive.
+That was enough to top Pete Rose’s career total in the majors and had some arguing that Ichiro’s achievement was equally or even more impressive.
 Whether or not he deserves the crown as the true hit king, Ichiro’s achievement is one to marvel at.

 2016: Max Verstappen races into Formula One history